-Mrs Patterson attends the CEIAG Professional Study Group for Central Bedfordshire each term, regular meetings with Central Bedfordshire Youth Support Services and has regular meetings with our Enterprise Advisor in order to ensure we deliver ‘good career guidance’.
+Mrs Patterson attends the CEIAG Professional Study Group for Central Bedfordshire each term, regular meetings with Central Bedfordshire Youth Support Services.

-Weatherfield Academy Special School is a member of the very successful Careers Hub Luton, https://www.careershubluton.co.uk/, where Mrs Patterson attends regular meetings and CPD.
+Weatherfield Academy Special School was a member of the very successful Careers Hub Luton, https://www.careershubluton.co.uk, where Mrs Patterson attended regular meetings and CPD.
 We are very pleased to say that following the success of the Luton Careers Hub we are now working with the Careers and Enterprise with our allocated Enterprise Advisor.

 Weatherfield Academy achieved a National Quality in Careers Standard, this was achieved in 2019 under the guidance of Mrs Patterson working with Prospects to gain this excellent standard award.